douglasgreen/config-setup/docs/configuration.md

 Other settings include:

--   `tests` - the test directory
+-   `tests` - the typical test directory
--   `logging` - sent in JUnit format to var/report/phpunit/junit.xml
+-   `logging` - sent in JUnit format to `var/report/phpunit/junit.xml`
 -   `coverage` - if a code coverage drive like pcov or xdebug is detected, coverage output will be sent to the `var/report/phpunit` directory in cobertura, HTML, and text formats.